-Add all other ingredients except the Kakadu Plum powder, fresh basil and coriander and cook for a further 5-6 minutes or until the carrots are just tender and the chicken slices are completely cooked through.
+Add all other ingredients except the fresh basil and coriander and cook for a further 5-6 minutes or until the carrots are just tender and the chicken slices are completely cooked through.
 Remove the whole lemon myrtle or kaffir lime leaves.

-Add the fresh rice noodles and the Kakadu Plum Powder and stir to heat them through.
-Finally adjust the seasoning by adding a little extra fish sauce or lime juice if required.
+Add the fresh rice noodles and stir through to heat them through.
+Finally adjust the seasoning by adding a lttle extra fish sauce or lime juice if required.